Maintenance¶

 This explains how to create a new release on PyPI.

-Since contributors and maintainers have write access the the repository, they can start the release process.
+Since collaborators and maintainers have write access the the repository, they can start the release process.

 However, only people with PyPI environment access for GitHub Actions